Meet Our Portfolio Companies

 Community Markets for Conservation (COMACO) is a pioneering social enterprise that works closely with rural communities across Zambia’s Luangwa Valley to promote sustainable agricultural practices with enhanced market access in a way that incentivizes forest and wildlife conservation, promotes household income and food security, and increases climate resilience for small-scale farmers.

 Cooperative Laguna de los Condores (Coop.
 LDC) is a farmers' organization, working with over 800 coffee farmers in the Amazonas region of Peru.
 Coop.
-LDC sources coffee from farmers through a network of 45 collection points, then processes and sells the product to four local exporters and three international buyers (as of 2023)
+LDC sources coffee from farmers through a network of 45 collection points, then processes and sells the product to local exporters and international buyers.

 MCE’s first client back in 2006, Crecer is a leading MFI in Bolivia that serves every region of the country with a variety of financial and non-financial services.
 Crecer is committed to reaching underserved populations of the country through a mix of individual and village banking loan products.